How to Practice Safe Drinking During the Holidays

 No more than 14 drinks a week for a man and 7 drinks a week for a woman and

 On one occasion no more than 4 drinks for a man and 3 drinks for a woman.

-If you're over that, it may be time to look at your alcohol use.
-This doesn't mean that you're an alcoholic, but it means you're on the edge of drinking more than most people.
+If you're over that, it may be time to look at your use.
+This doesn't mean that you're an alcoholic, but you're on the edge of drinking more than most people.

 If someone you love is struggling, share this with them.
 Click here for my Detachment: A Strategy for Guide for Family and Friends These tips can help you avoid holiday disasters.